FionaHM/Bamazon/README.md

 As the ordered quantity is 1, this action runs an sql UPDATE command is run on the products table setting the stock_quantity = stock_quantity - 1.
 Since it was 500 now it is 499.

-Screen5 - Products table After Order for Item 1.tiff
-/Users/FH/Assignments/Assignment10/Screenshots/Screen5 - Products table After Order for Item 1.tiff
+* Screenshot - Products table After Order for Item 1: https://github.com/FionaHM/Bamazon/tree/master/Screenshots/Screen5.tiff

 The other table that is modified is the departments table - the field product_sales and total_sales will be updated by $999 for the department_name "FITNESS" (in the database this is updated by department_id).
 This is also achieved by an sql UPDATE command on the fields total_sales and product_sales where department_id 1.
 After the update these values are now $999, from $0 initially.

-(Screen6 - Departments Table After Order for Item 1.tiff)
-/Users/FH/Assignments/Assignment10/Screenshots/Screen6 - Departments Table After Order for Item 1.tiff
+* Screenshot - Departments Table After Order for Item 1: https://github.com/FionaHM/Bamazon/tree/master/Screenshots/Screen6.tiff

 The departments table did not update when the order failed due to low inventory - this is as expected.